 Getting Help for PTSD and PTSD Treatment

-Seeking and getting help for PTSD certainly does not come easy, but I know from experience that working with a good therapist will dramatically speed up your healing process.
+Seeking and getting help for PTSD certainly does not come easily, but I know from experience that working with a good therapist will dramatically speed up your healing process.

 I work with a cognitive or top-down approach, which addresses the mechanisms of trauma and PTSD and how they relate to your personal story.
 This portion of therapy will provide you with a road map, and it will change your perspective on your condition.
 This approach will help ease the blame, guilt, shame, self-reproach, and embarrassment which are inherent to the Post-Traumatic Stress condition.

 I make sure that the process is interactive.
 There is plenty of time during therapy to contain and digest what comes up in a caring atmosphere.
-I will slow you down if you feel overwhelmed or gently curb your attempts at escaping your feelings.
-During the somatic portion of therapy, I generally ask you to close your eyes (if it is possible, and if it is safe for you to do so).
+I will slow you down if you feel overwhelmed, or gently curb your attempts to escape your feelings.
+During the somatic portion of therapy, I generally ask you to close your eyes if it is possible, and if it is safe for you to do so.